DHARANI29-06/Module-1/1C VARIABLES AND  EXPRESSIONS OPERATORS- ADDING TWO COMPLEX NUMBERS.md

-# Experiment No: 1c-Varibles and Expressions, Operators -Two Complex Numbers
+# Experiment No: 1c-Varibles and Expressions, Operators -Printing Two Complex Numbers

 ## AIM
-To write a Python program for print two complex numbers, and get the user input using the `float()` function.
+To write a Python program for printing two complex numbers, and get the user input using the `float()` function.

 ## ALGORITHM
 1. Begin the program.